Notices

 3. The sefa-Debt Restructuring Facility.

-The fund is currently budgeted at R500 million, but the expectation is that
+The fund is currently budgeted at R500 million, but the expectation is that this fund could possibly be increased.

 The Debt Relief Finance Scheme (qualifying criteria attached) is aimed at providing relief on existing debts and repayments, to assist SMMEs during the period of the COVID-19 State of Disaster.
 In essence, the debt relief facility is a soft loan that will provide funding for existing businesses in distress due to the Coronavirus.
 The relief will be for a period of 6 months, effective 01 April 2020.
 For SMMEs to be eligible for assistance under the Debt Relief Fund, the applicant must demonstrate direct link of the impact or potential impact of COVID-19 on the business operations.